rockettheme/docs/Docs/magento/basic/products.md

 The next stage in product creation is much more detailed and time consuming.
 This is where you configure all the variables and options for that product that impact its description, name, SKU number, price, image, and more.

-Since you're creating the product for the first time, you'll want to make sure you have all the necessary information available at hand.
-This includes the SKU number you'd like to assign to the product, it is stock level (inventory), any related products (if already created) that you'd like to have appear on the product page to encourage up-sells and add-ons, and any other information related to the product's pricing structure.
+Since you are creating the product for the first time, you'll want to make sure you have all the necessary information available at hand.
+This includes the SKU number you would like to assign to the product, it is stock level (inventory), any related products (if already created) that you would like to have appear on the product page to encourage up-sells and add-ons, and any other information related to the product's pricing structure.

 Below, we've broken down the sections of the **Product Information** area.
 You can find detailed instructions on the official [Magento support site][magento].